-Appendix 5-A. AHRQ Standards for Contractors Developing Multimedia Products
+Appendix 5-A. AHRQ Standards for Contractors1 Developing Multimedia Content

-These standards outline the requirements for Contractors1 to use when developing multimedia products for AHRQ; Web developers should go to Section 2 (Web Product and Web Site Development and Redesign) and its appendixes in the AHRQ Publishing and Communications Guidelines.
+These standards outline the requirements for contractors to use when developing multimedia products for AHRQ; Web developers should go to Section 2 (Web Products and Web Development and Redesign) and its appendixes in the AHRQ Publishing and Communications Guidelines.

 - Accessibility: All publicly available multimedia must comply with accessibility requirements of Section 508 of the Rehabilitation Act of 1973, as amended in 1998.3